Linkedin Profile Checklist for Job Seekers

 - Detailed and informative headline containing relevant industry keywords.
 Your headline does not need to be just your job title.
 To set yourself apart from others, research commonly used keywords for your field and use them as you highlight your specific skills.

 - Concise background summary highlighting the main value you bring to your current employer along with a few details about your interests to “bring you to life.”
 This section should be 3-5 paragraphs long with a bullet list of your areas of expertise, unique skills, and the industries you’ve worked for.

 - Quantified evidence of your value to your employers.
 Use specific examples detailing the value you have brought to former employers, as well as your current one

-- Fully completed sections for education, awards and skills (tip: skills are important for ensuring you can be found by recruiters using key search terms; you can select up to 50) Spending time on this section is worth it as recruiters will search for high performers.
-Some key search terms can be action words, describing those times when you’ve been promoted or chosen for project.
+- Fully completed sections for education, awards, and skills (tip: skills are important for ensuring you can be found by recruiters using key search terms; you can select up to 50) Spending time on this section is worth it as recruiters will search for high performers.
+Some key search terms can be action words, describing those times when you’ve been promoted or chosen for a project.

-- Keywords placed strategically throughout your profile.
+- Keywords are placed strategically throughout your profile.
 Know the difference between keywords and buzzwords.
 Buzzwords are overly used words on LinkedIn that do not help your visibility and should be avoided.

 - Profile reviewed at least every six months to see if anything needs adjusting or updating.
 There may be a newly completed project that is fresh in your mind or a recent article or presentation that you can be attributed to.